gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 ### How does Anyone Solve this?

-The solution to this is three fold.
-Firstly, the class need to learn the patterns.
+The solution to this is threefold.
+Firstly, the class needs to learn the patterns.
 The error messages tell the programmer where they __might__ have an error.
 We say __might__ because this where Go detected the error.
 The cause may be several lines before.

 The second part is to be systematic and logical.
-The computer is not wrong, there is a reason for the error somewhere in the program.
-The programmers task is to find it and correct the mistake.
+The computer is not wrong;
+there is a reason for the error somewhere in the program.
+The programmer's task is to find it and correct the mistake.
 The programmer needs to look very carefully at the line.
 A single character added, missed or a letter in the wrong case is sufficient to trigger a syntax error.
 The programmer uses the